 Sauron in the Rings of Power and Second Age

 Sauron spent the next 500 years in hiding, licking his wounds.
-The Rings of Power TV series shows that he spent most of this time running from Galadriel and building out a power base in the Southlands/Mordor.
+The Rings of Power fantasy series shows that he spent most of this time running from Galadriel and building out a power base in the Southlands/Mordor.
 He built the tower of Barad-Dûr and began amassing an army of foul creatures.

 In The Rings of Power series, we see he did this by assuming the form of a man named Halbrand.
 Using nothing but his wit and charm ‘Halbrand’ managed to get himself installed as the king of the Southlands, aka Mordor.
 He offered to make Galadriel his queen as well at this time which seems a bit odd considering she wants him dead.